EnigmaCurry/d.rymcg.tech/README.md

-a sidecar container is included (usually called `config`) that will generate a config file from a template including these environment variables, and is run automatically before the main application starts up (therefore the config file is dynamically generated each startup).
+a sidecar container is included (usually called `config`) that will generate a config file from a template including these environment variables, and is run automatically before the main application starts up (therefore the config file is dynamically generated at each startup).

 This project stores all application data in Docker **named volumes**.
 Many samples of docker-compose that are written by other people, and